Is Your Arbitration Clause Enforceable?

 According to the case, prospective employees are required to sign a mandatory arbitration agreement as a condition of employment.
 The agreement mandates that all employee-related claims would be submitted to and determined exclusively by binding arbitration rather than allowing them to go to the EEOC.
 The agency asserts that this interferes with employees’ rights to file discrimination charges and therefore violated Section 707 of Title VII of the Civil Rights Act of 1964.

 It is important for employers to understand that the Federal Arbitration Act does not provide blanket protection for arbitration clauses in employee contracts and handbook.
 If you are utilizing (or plan to utilize) arbitration clauses for your company, you may want to consult with an experienced labor lawyer to discuss its enforceability.
 Please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - National Labor Relations Board